-The interview has been published in a book ‘Strange Design – From Objects to Behaviors’ (2015), directed by Jehanne Dautrey and Emanuele Quintz.
+The interview was originally published in a book ‘Strange Design – From Objects to Behaviors’ (2015), directed by Jehanne Dautrey and Emanuele Quintz.

 Emanuele Quintz You work as an exhibition curator, as artistic director of the Z33 House for Contemporary Art, and as a teacher in the field of contemporary design.
 Over the last 11 years, you’ve curated a series of exhibitions that compose a sequence: a line that represents – like a very sensitive seismograph – the subtle reverberations of contemporary design.
 These exhibitions not only show innovative design practices, but also question – each time from a new perspective – the notion of design, its mission, and its social and cultural impact, identifying emergent definitions of design.

 Your exhibition Designing Critical Design (2007) was one of the first events to focus on the emergence of critical design.
 But instead of recognizing and analyzing the phenomenon, you preferred to initiate new processes.
 You offered Dunne and Raby, Marti Guixé, and Studio Makkink and Bey the opportunity to produce original projects.
 Why did you do that?
 How does it relate to your definition of critical design?
 And what is its genealogy?
 Can you give me a brief description of the works presented in the exhibition?

 Jan Boelen Z33 has been conceived as a place to initiate new ideas and produce new relationships and effects, and not as a place for simply presenting current ideas.
 In some way, this is not only a choice but also a responsibility, because many of the themes we want to investigate do not correspond with the traditional market structure.
 Therefore, we want to carry out research and projects that are not primarily focused on profit.